Massachusetts Medical Society: Publication

 In addition to its publishing activities, the key activities of the MMS include medical education for physicians, public health education for physicians and the public, legislative, and regulatory advocacy for physicians, and patients, and health policy research.

 History

 The charter of the MMS is signed by Samuel Adams as president of the Massachusetts Senate, and John Hancock as Governor of Massachusetts.

 John Sprague was a charter member.
+Edward Augustus Holyoke was the society's first president.